AckerDev03/Horhluy/README.md

 - 👋 Hi, I’m @Horhluy
 - 👀 I’m interested in cloud security and frontend development
 - 🌱 I’m currently learning frontend
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate and open for work
 - 📫 How to reach me...

 <!---